-While Java offers built-in support for Android developers so as to perform implicit widening conversions with numbers every time; coding in Kotlin requires undergoing similar conversions but explicitly (as implicit conversions are not supported).
+While Java offers built-in support for Android developers to perform implicit widening conversions with numbers every time; coding in Kotlin requires undergoing similar conversions but explicitly (as implicit conversions are not supported).
 Here the Java framework has the added advantage as smaller data types are converted to larger types under the hood, taking into note their efficiency and simplicity.

 The arrival of Java 8 has made life easier for Android developers as support was finally extended for lambdas, but there are still limitations when it comes to features.
-Kotlin, on the other hand is a lot more developer-friendly as it allows variables to be able to store functions for later use.
+Kotlin, on the other hand, is a lot more developer-friendly as it allows variables to be able to store functions for later use.

 Lambdas are supported in Kotlin, and that too with other higher-order functions (taken as parameters), like callback functions.
 Also, with Kotlin coders get to perform the same function just by adding a keyword (‘data’) inside the class definition.
-While in Java you create new fields and constructors for data storage; in Kotlin, all ‘getters/setters’ are auto-generated by the compiler.
+While in Java you create new fields and constructors for data storage; in Kotlin, all ‘getters/setters’ are auto-generated by the kotlin compiler.

-While Java 8 (being mainly procedural) boasts of features like type annotations, lambda expressions, and method references on Android; Kotlin development brings the best of procedural and functional programming for developers.
+While Java 8 (being mainly procedural) boasts of features like type annotations, lambda expressions, and method references on Android; Kotlin app development brings the best of procedural and functional programming for java developers.
 Kotlin in short, is unassumingly an enhancement on Java, rather than a substitute.

 Kotlin 1.3.20 is here!